adrianlopezroche/dirchanges/README.md

 For archived directories other than the archive's top-level directory, the --within option may be used like so:

-  `$ dirchanges directory-backup.tar --within=home/user/directory directory`
+  `$ dirchanges home-backup.tar --within=home/user/directory directory`

 Content can also be read from standard input as in the following example: